This recipe for gluten-free pumpkin gnocchi contains affiliate links. Please see my disclosures here. This post has been updated.

-Of course, Pinch of Yum is not a gluten-free blog and the pumpkin gnocchi recipe is not gluten-free either.
+Of course, Pinch of Yum is not a gluten-free blog, and the pumpkin gnocchi recipe is not gluten-free either.
 This meant I needed to make some gluten-free swaps.

 The most important swap requires the switching of standard wheat flour for my trusty Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend.
-Sometimes the swap works, sometimes it doesn’t.
+Sometimes the swap works, and sometimes it doesn’t.

 How to Make Gluten-Free Pumpkin Gnocchi

 I had a lot of fun making the pumpkin gnocchi despite the mess and multiple dishes and pots required to get it done.
-Once you get the dough together, however, it’s like playing with Play Doh.
+Once you get the dough together, however, it’s like playing with Play-Doh.

 In order to create the dough, you have to do a few things:

 (1) First, you’ll need to prepare the potato.
 Wash it, stab it several times with a fork, wrap it in a paper towel, and place it in your microwave.
 Cook on high for five minutes, plus allow a few minutes of cooling time before handling.

 (2) Once the potato is cool to the touch (wear disposable gloves, it helps), use a knife to help you peel off the skin.
 It should come off fairly easily.
 Dispose of the skin.
 Use the thin part of your grater to grate the potato.
 You’ll end up with about 1.5 cups of finely shredded potato.

 (3) Combine the shredded potato with the pumpkin puree and mix well.
 Then add egg, flour and salt and mix dough well.
 I like to use my hands (usually with gloves) to really get in there and mix every bit together.